alexanderpharwood/pruve/README.md

 ```

 ## Trying and catching
 Pruve does not return boolean values telling you whether or not validation has been successful.
-Instead, it throws a custom ValidationException error which should be caught.
+Instead, it throws a ValidationException error which should be caught.
 Here is a very crude example using Express:
 ```
 app.post('/users', (req, res) => {
 	try {